Supracentrality Analysis of Temporal Networks with Directed Interlayer Coupling: Supracentrality Framework

 \begin{definition}[Marginal Centralities of Nodes and Layers \cite{taylor2017eigenvector}] Let ${\bf W}(\omega) $ encode the joint centralities given by Definition \ref{def:joint}.
 We define the \emph{marginal layer centrality} (MLC) and \emph{marginal node centrality} (MNC), respectively, by

 \end{definition}

-\begin{definition}[Conditional Centralities of Nodes and Layers \cite{taylor2017eigenvector}] Let $\{W_{it}(\omega)\}$ be the joint centralities given by Definition \ref{def:joint}, and let $\{{x}_{t}(\omega) \}$ and $\{\hat{x}_{t}(\omega) \}$, respectively, be the marginal node and layer centralities given by Definition \ref{def:marg}.
+\begin{definition}[Conditional Centralities of Nodes and Layers \cite{taylor2017eigenvector}] Let $\{W_{it}(\omega)\}$ be the joint centralities given by Definition \ref{def:joint}; and let $\{{x}_{t}(\omega) \}$ and $\{\hat{x}_{i}(\omega) \}$, respectively, be the marginal layer and node centralities given by Definition \ref{def:marg}.
 We define the \emph{conditional centralities} of nodes and layers by

 where $Z_{it} (\omega)$ gives the centrality of node $i$ conditioned on layer $t$ and $\hat{Z}_{it} (\omega)$ gives the centrality of layer $t$ conditioned on node $i$.
 The quantity $Z_{it}(\omega)$ indicates the importance of node $i$ relative just to the other nodes in layer $t$. \end{definition}